Rule-34/App/README.md

 # API

 This PWA uses a json wrapper for the rule34.xxx XML API, it is developed and mantained by Kurozenzen and can be found [here](https://github.com/kurozenzen/r34-json-api).

-The wrapper used in the PWA is a custom [forked version](https://github.com/VoidlessSeven7/Rule-34-PWA-API) from Kurozenzen that I have developed that has removed his analytics and has less usage since its only used by this PWA.
+The wrapper used in the PWA is a custom [forked version](https://github.com/VoidlessSeven7/Rule-34-PWA-API) from Kurozenzen that I have developed that has **removed analytics and has less usage since its only used by this PWA.**

 ## Technologies used